-The PhD Program currently offers specialization in the following four major areas:
+The PhD Program currently offers specialization in the following three major areas:

 The field of Management and Organization is typically considered as comprising a division between a more macro orientation geared towards studying organizations and their higher level aggregates as well as the more micro-level concerns focusing on individual and group behavior within organizations.
 The Management and Organization specialization within the PhD program at Sabancı University can accommodate students who wish to pursue any one of these lines of research as well as those who may wish to seek ways to integrate the two.

 The curriculum of the Management and Organization program firstly provides a strong background in conducting scholarly research.
 Building on this, students then take courses that specifically focus on organization theory, strategic management, organizational behavior and cross-cultural psychology.
 Students are then provided with the opportunity, through elective courses, to pursue their specific interests and develop a research agenda to be examined during dissertation work.

 Business Analytics and Operations Management is a field that has emerged from the need of explicitly addressing the decision-making issues that managers confront regarding the operations function of their organizations.
 With its continuously evolving nature, and especially with the increasing presence of Big Data in our lives and the endless possibilities to make humanitarian and commercial use of it through data-driven business decision-making, it has expanded from its foundations to include a wide array of subjects such as operations and manufacturing strategy, service operations, pricing, as well as supply chain design and management.